 The program herein adopted is in accordance with Federal Statute, 42 U.S.C.A., section 1396a(A)(13) and (28).
+The applicable for the services rendered on a rate related to the allowable and reasonable costs incurred for care and services provided to Medicaid beneficiaries.
+Payments for services will be on a prospective basis.

-The applicable is these regulations, it the intention of the Division of Medicaid to pay the allowable and reasonable costs of covered services and establish a trend factor to cover projected cost increases for all long-term care providers.
+Federal Regulations are 42 CFR 440.160; 42 CFR 441, Subpart D; 42 CFR 447, subparts B and C; and 42 CFR 483, subparts B, D, F, and I. Each long-term care facility that has contractually agreed to participate in the Title XIX Medical Assistance Program will adopt the procedures set forth in this plan; each must file the required cost reports and will be paid it is these regulations, the intention of the Division of Medicaid to pay the allowable and reasonable costs of covered services and establish a trend factor to cover projected cost increases for all long-term care providers.
 For nursing facility providers only, the Division of Medicaid will include an adjustable component in the rate to cover the cost of service for the facility specific case mix of residents as classified under the Centers for Medicare and Medicaid Services Minimum Data Set Resident Utilization Group IV, Set F01, 48-Group, Nursing Only (MDS RUG IV).
 While it is recognized that some providers will incur costs in excess of the reimbursement rate, the objective of this plan is to reimburse providers at a rate that is reasonable and adequate to meet the costs that must be incurred by efficiently and economically operated nursing facilities that comply with all requirements of participation in the Medicaid program.